pandas-dev/pandas/web/pandas/pdeps/0014-string-dtype.md

 After acceptance of PDEP-10, two aspects of the proposal have been under
 reconsideration:

-- Based on user feedback (mostly around installation complexity and size), it has been considered to relax the new `pyarrow` requirement to not be a _hard_ runtime dependency.
+- Based on feedback from users and maintainers from other packages (mostly around installation complexity and size), it has been considered to relax the new `pyarrow` requirement to not be a _hard_ runtime dependency.
 In addition, NumPy 2.0 could in the future potentially reduce the need to make PyArrow a required dependency specifically for a dedicated pandas string dtype.
 - PDEP-10 did not consider the usage of the experimental `pd.NA` as a consequence of adopting one of the existing implementations of the `StringDtype`.